ideologix/dlm-cpp-example/README.md

 sudo cmake --install .
 ```

 #### 2. dlm-cpp

 The [dlm-cpp](https://github.com/ideologix/dlm-cpp) class library is required.

-However in this project those are included as git submodule.
+**Note**: The library is already included in this project, so no further action is needed.

 #### 3. rapidjson

 The rapidjson json parser library is required.

-In this project the library is included as git submodule.
+**Note**: The library is already included in this project, so no further action is needed.